-As Oppenheim (1992) concludes, novice researchers typically start to design a questionnaire by putting a rather forbidding set of questions at the top of a blank sheet of paper, asking for name, address, marital status, number of children, religion, and so on.
-These personal/classification questions tend to be very off-putting: Having been through the various introductory phases, respondents are now ready to look at some interesting questions dealing with the topic of the study.
-Instead, they are faced with a set of 'personal' questions not unlike those contained in the many bureaucratic forms we have to fill in when, for example, applying for a passport or registering in a hotel.
+2.7.3 Factual (or "Personal" or "Classification") Questions at the End personal/classification questions tend to be very off-putting: Having been through the various introductory phases, respondents are now ready to look at some interesting questions dealing with the topic of the study.
+Instead, they are faced with a set of "personal" questions not unlike those contained in the many bureaucratic forms we have to fill in when, for example, applying for a passport or registering in a hotel.
 This can result in a kind of anticlimax in the respondents and it may be difficult to rekindle their enthusiasm again.
 Thus, such personal questions are best left at the end of the questionnaire.